tom-f-oconnell/freewalk/README.md

 ### Hardware requirements:

 Known to work with Arduino Mega.
-Microcontrollers with less memory may push not work given the overhead of the ROS Arduino library.
+Microcontrollers with less memory may not work, given the overhead of the ROS Arduino library.

 ### Dependencies:

 [tom-f-oconnell/rosserial](https://github.com/tom-f-oconnell/rosserial)

 [tom-f-oconnell/multi_tracker](https://github.com/tom-f-oconnell/multi_tracker)

 [tom-f-oconnell/stimuli](https://github.com/tom-f-oconnell/stimuli)

 [tom-f-oconnell/metatools](https://github.com/tom-f-oconnell/metatools)

 Install these dependencies as you would install any ROS package from source, i.e.: